chaws/chaws.me/_posts/2019-04-16-compiling-uboot-for-raspberry-pi-3.markdown

 **NOTE: Be careful when wiring because any bad connection will prevent serial communication from happening**

 # Communicating with RPi3 through serial port

 You're done connecting the wires, now we need to make sure the serial connection was successfully made.
 Check it by running the following command then **connect the USB cable to the computer**.

     $ sudo dmesg -w

 The command above simply opens a dynamic system log viewer.
 Anything happening in the kernel will show up there in real time!
-When you connected the usb to your computer, a message like this one below should appear:
+Use the USB cable part of the serial adapter and connect to your computer, a message like this one below should appear:

     [142054.216068] usb 4-1.2: new full-speed USB device number 8 using ehci-pci [142054.324715] usb 4-1.2: New USB device found, idVendor=067b, idProduct=2303